codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 ### Retention policy for Codefresh builds
 You can define a retention policy to manage Codefresh builds.
-The retention settings are controlled through cf-api deployment environment variables, all of which have default settings which you can retain or customize.
+The retention settings are controlled through `cf-api` deployment environment variables, all of which have default settings which you can retain or customize.
 The default policy is set to delete builds older than six months, including offline logs.

-The retention mechanism is implemented as a Cron Job through the Codefresh.
-It removes data from collections such as:
+The retention mechanism, implemented as a Cron Job, removes data from collections such as:
 * workflowproccesses
 * workflowrequests
 * workflowrevisions